flecsi/flecsi/doc/sphinx/src/developer-guide.rst

 ^^^^^^^^^^^^

 * **incompatible** |br|
-  The *devel* branch is where work on the next major release takes place, potentially with interface and feature changes that are *incompatible* with previous versions.
+  The *develop* branch is where work on the next major release takes place, potentially with interface and feature changes that are *incompatible* with previous versions.